topleft05.jpg (18208 bytes)

 Some notes about the APA guidelines...

-The Publication Manual of Style of the American Psychological Association (5th edition) is the standard manual for scholarly communication and discourse in the social sciences.
+The Publication Manual of Style of the American Psychological Association (6th edition) is the standard manual for scholarly communication and discourse in the social sciences.
 The purpose for this Manual (and any manual, for that matter) is to identify the basic "elements" of grammar and style that scholars in a particular discipline observe when they communicate and engage in discourse with one another, especially through the medium of published communication.
-All student writing must comply with the Manual of the American Psychological Association, Fifth Edition (APA).
+All student writing must comply with the Publication Manual of the American Psychological Association, Sixth Edition (APA).

 • General guidelines are available at: